 In the 1980s feminists established women-only communities – mostly lesbian.

 The Centrepoint commune, founded north of Auckland in 1979 by psychotherapist Bert Potter, encouraged personal growth and confrontational therapy.
-In 1992 Potter and six other residents were convicted on sexual misconduct charges.
+In 1992 Potter and six other residents were convicted of sexual offences.